kagehana/rovertise/readme.md

 ```
 Make sure to use **%s** in place of your server vanity.
 The script will automatically replace it when sending messages.

+## Discussion
+Yes, I'm aware this code isn't super advanced.
+It's simply experimental, and does the job.
+If you want more functionality, add it.
+I also posted this because people kept gate-keeping something so simple.

 ## Running It
 Get on an account, run the script with all set variables, and let it go.